Clean captive installations for industrial clients in Sub-Sahara Africa

 - Economic and financial tools for assessing suitable financing structures of clean captive installations have been developed and published.

 - To select pilot projects scoping missions to all project countries have been completed, project selection criteria have been defined and online seminars conducted to call for proposals.
-Three projects have been selected in Kenya.
-In Ghana project selection is advanced.
-In Nigeria and South Africa projects are being pre-selected for due diligence.

 - More information, including the country studies, the tools and on projects selection are available on the project website.